streamanalyze/sa.documentation/source/accessing-external-systems.html.md

 contents of the database can be used in AmosQL queries without any explicit calls to SQL.\
 \
- To regard a relational table as an Amos II type use:\
+ To regard a relational table as an sa.amos type use:\

      import_table(Relational r, Charstring table_name) -> Mapped_type